-- Experience in working with historically marginalized or oppressed communities of different cultures and backgrounds.
+- Ability to work with and center historically marginalized or oppressed communities of different cultures and backgrounds.

 - Commitment to publicly support and advocate for the civil rights and civil liberties positions adopted by the ACLUF-GA, regardless of any personal beliefs to the contrary.

 - Willingness to occasionally travel, work evenings, weekends, and holidays.

 - Fluency in Spanish preferred but not required.